 Ohio's dog bite statute states that a dog's owner, keeper, or harborer is liable for injuries or death that is caused by the dog.
 However, this statute does not apply if the victim of the dog bite was trespassing, committing any crime other than a minor misdemeanor, teasing, abusing, or tormenting the dog at the time of the attack.
 Under a strict liability theory, the victim does not have to prove that the dog owner was in any way careless.

 If the necessary elements cannot be proven under a strict liability theory, the victim can still file a claim under a negligence theory which does require the victim to show how the dog owner's carelessness resulted in injury.
 Punitive damages are permitted under a negligence theory but not under a strict liability theory.
 However, a reward for such requires a higher showing of liability, such as gross negligence or malice.

-Related Posts: Responsible ownership may prevent many dog bites, Is it Too Late to Hire a Dog Bite Attorney in Dayton Ohio?
+Related Posts: Is it Too Late to Hire a Dog Bite Attorney in Dayton Ohio?
 Should I Try to Work Things Out Privately Before Hiring a Dog Bite Attorney?, Tips for Helping Your Child Heal Emotionally After a Dog Bite